melaeryn/liftoff-assignments/P2-Project_Outline/README.md

 - User Login: Users will be able to create accounts and log in to the applicaiton.
 Each User will have a profile page.

--Search: Search for a city based on given criteria such as location, ratings, and employment.
+- Search: Search for a city based on given criteria such as location, ratings, and employment.
 Compare cities' stats side-by-side.

--Create: reviews for cities you've lived in that others can see when logged in.
+- Create: reviews for cities you've lived in that others can see when logged in.

 ### Technologies